Skip to main content

 Mapping and observing the Earth from space would be inconceivable without optical filters.
 We are proud of the fact that our filters are used in various satellite missions - in some cases after several years of qualification processes.
 These make it possible to determine data that is used for weather analysis as well as for assessing air quality or soil moisture, for example.

 Applications can be found in all areas of daily life.
 Whether in solutions for autonomous driving, in optical measurement technology or for medical diagnostics.
-Optical filters are and will increasingly become an essential component of modern automation and imaging.
+Optical filters are and will become an increasingly important part of modern automation and imaging.

 Optics Balzers Jena GmbH can now look back on almost 25 years of company history.
 What began as a spin-off from the Fraunhofer Institute for Optics and Precision Engineering (IOF Jena) has now developed into a globally recognized company.
 Around 100 employees are now involved in the development and production of optical solutions at the Jena site.
 The unbroken demand for optical solutions is impressively reflected in the company's growth.